-- f.
-Additional Information Requirement - Council may require the proponent to obtain recommendations from appropriate agencies and address issues regarding water supply, quality and quantity considerations and manure management plans to evaluate the suitability of the site - II.
-The Agricultural Operations Act and other provincial legislation may apply to the development of an ILO.
-When considering the operational or environmental aspects of a proposed project that does not trigger a provincial review, Council may refer a development permit application to the appropriate agencies for advice and recommendations. - g.
-As a condition of approval, Council shall: - I. Specify the maximum number of approved animal units - II.
-Specify the method of manure disposal for the development - h.
-Council may impose other development standards as conditions of the approval which may include, but is not limited to: - I. the location of holding areas - II. buildings or manure storage facilities on the site - III. separation criteria - IV. well monitoring requirements - V. odour controls
+- C) For the purposes of this Bylaw a hunt farm shall be subject to the provisions of an intensive livestock operation including but not limited to the separation distances and public consultation requirements. - D) As a condition of approval, Council shall: - a) Specify the maximum number of approved animal units. - b) Specify the method of manure disposal for the development. - E) Council may impose other development standards as conditions of the approval which may include, but are not limited to: - a) the location of holding areas; - b) buildings or manure storage facilities on the site; - c) separation criteria; - d) water well monitoring requirements; and - e) odour controls.